Mishriff

 Mishriff (foaled 1 April 2017) is an Irish-bred, British-trained Thoroughbred racehorse.
 After showing some promise when winning one minor race as a two-year-old in 2019 he emerged as a top-class middle-distance performer in the following year, recording victories in the Newmarket Stakes, Prix du Jockey Club and Prix Guillaume d'Ornano.
 In the spring of 2021 he was campaigned internationally and won the second running of the Saudi Cup on dirt and the Dubai Sheema Classic on turf.
 On returning to Europe he was placed in both the Eclipse Stakes and the King George VI and Queen Elizabeth Stakes before winning the International Stakes.
 As of August 2022 he has earned the equivalent of over £11 million pounds in prize money.

 Background

-Mishriff is a bay colt with no white markings bred in Ireland by Nawara Stud Limited, the breeding operation of his owner Prince A A Faisal.
+Mishriff is a bay stallion with no white markings bred in Ireland by Nawara Stud Limited, the breeding operation of his owner Prince A A Faisal.
 He was sent into training with John Gosden at Clarehaven Stables in Newmarket, Suffolk.

 He was from the first crop of foals sired by Make Believe who won the Poule d'Essai des Poulains and Prix de la Forêt in 2015.
 Mishriff's dam Contradict showed modest racing ability, winning one minor race from nine attempts.
 Her dam Acts of Grace was a half-sister to Invincible Spirit.